Managing for Excellence - Our Approach to Performance Management

 For colleagues, here's what you need to know:

-You will be sent a link to your form, which is saved in your Career Folder.
 You will be able to use this form to capture your 2020/21 objectives and quarterly feedback.
-You can share it with your manager and others as appropriate.
+You can save this template to your One Drive and share it with your manager and others as appropriate.

-Your Career folder will also hold your personal development planning (PDP).
+You can also use this personal development planning (PDP) template.
 Create a plan that aligns strengths, career aspirations and needs of the parliament.

 Managers play a crucial role in driving successful results and providing feedback to your team member(s) about their progress toward the achievement of objectives.
 If you’re a manager, the following might be helpful: